bigsmoke/sapienshabitat/pages/elderflower-bubbles/page.md

 ![Marilisa picked our memories to estimate the relative quantities that went into our first batch of elderflower bubbles, to replicate it into a small second batch.
 The second batch was on the basis of 3 liters, because there weren't many elderflower heads left to be found a few weeks later.](Groningen_2017-06-25_Post-hoc_notes_by_Marilisa.jpg){.semi-text-width width="540" height="928"}

 A lot of carbon-dioxide passed through the water lock.
-When, after a few days, the baker's yeast stopped noisily pushing CO₂ bubbles through the water lock, we deemed it safe to put our elderflower _[sprudelwasser]{lang="de"}_ into bottles.
+When, after a few days, the baker's yeast stopped noisily pushing CO₂ bubbles through the water lock, we deemed it safe to put our elderflower <i lang="de">sprudelwasser</i> into bottles.

 ![Our first score: 14 bottles of bubbles.](Groningen_2017-06-08_Elder_flower_bubble_in_bottles_1.jpg){.narrow width="2322" height="4128"}